 About the Google Search Network

-The Google Search Network is a group of search-related websites or apps where your ads can appear.
-When you advertise on the Google Search Network, your ad can show next to search results when someone searches with terms related to one of your keywords.
-In this article, you'll learn about:
+The Google Search Network is a group of search-related websites and apps where your ads can appear.
+When you advertise on the Google Search Network, your ad can show near search results when someone searches with terms related to one of your keywords.
+In this article, you'll find out about:

 Your ads can appear with Google search results and on other search sites when your keywords are relevant to a user's search.

 - Google search sites: